-(The city of Chicago market snapshot represents the residential real estate activity within the 77 officially defined Chicago community areas as provided by the Chicago Association of REALTORS)
+The city of Chicago market update represents the residential real estate activity within the 77 officially defined Chicago community areas as provided by the Chicago Association of Realtors.

 - Lincoln Square

 - Lincoln Park